Generational differences matter in the workplace, and “style flexing” can help.

 When “style flexing,” this would mean you would need to adapt to adjust to these traits, fine-tuning your approach (and expectations) based on your understanding of the workplace personality style of Millennials.
-If you are a Millenneal, especially one in a managerial position, this would mean recognizing your strengths and “flexing” to compensate for any potential shortcomings (especially ones that would interfere with motivating staff).
+If you are a Millennial, especially one in a managerial position, this would mean recognizing your strengths and “flexing” to compensate for any potential shortcomings, especially ones that would interfere with motivating staff.

 The take-away, though, is that based on shared generational personality traits, it’s very likely that the workplace will see more style differences and personality clashes arise among its employees, given the diverse generational mix in the office.
-Boomers, Gen Xers, and Millennials will all be working in the same office, and we need to find strategies to communicate, work together, and appreciate one another’s’ strengths.
-DISC can provide
+Boomers, Gen X-ers, and Millennials will all be working in the same office, and we need to find strategies to communicate better, work together, and appreciate one another’s strengths.